warp-ds/tech-docs/docs/getting-started/designers/index.md

 The overview contains all our components, their variants, existing themes and documentation for usage.
 We suggest you start exploring the documentation of the Warp components to get familiar with the Warp design system.

 Here you can find the [Warp Components overview in Figma](https://www.figma.com/file/nkiRpuVu6XRfvY96BA80H8/01.-Component-overview?type=design&node-id=202-8914)

-### The Warp libraries

-We currently have the following Figma libraries available:

-- Warp component library
-- Warp icons library
-- Finn - Design tokens
-- Tori - Design tokens

-#### How to get the libraries

-1. Sign in to Figma with our Schibsted SSO and request access to the Figma team called Warp Design System.
-2. Turn on the libraries by navigating to the **Main menu** in Figma and selecting **Libraries** from the list.
-    - In the **library modal** turn on the library called: **Warp component library**

-        *You can have as many libraries as you want turned on but we suggest that you turn off the **Fabric core library** while migrating.*

-3. Turn on the **Warp Icons library** to get access to the Warp icons
-4. Turn on the **Finn - Design tokens** library to enable FINN themed components in your file

 ## Foundations documentation